 Long-Term Disability Insurance

 KCHA offers this plan at no additional cost to you.
-We provide 60 percent of the first $400 of pre-disability earnings, after deductible income.
+We provide either 50 or 60 percent of the first $400 of pre-disability earnings, after deductible income.
 The minimum benefit is $50 per month; the maximum is $240 per month.
 Benefits start after 90 days of total disability, or after you have used all sick leave, whichever is longer.
 Benefits continue during your disability, up to the maximum benefit period.
 This period depends on the disability type and the age at which you become disabled.

 The long-term disability plan allows most employees eligible for the basic plan to apply for more coverage.
 You pay for this benefit.